inasafe/inasafe-doc/docs/source/developer-docs/postprocessors.rst

   the attribute is INUNDATED.
   This attribute was set and written as part of the keywords by the impact function.
-* key_attribute: attribute name tha t is used to get the type of the building .
+* key_attribute: attribute name that is used to get the type of the building .
 This can either be set by the impact function or the default name 'type' will be used.